 As more pest control technology becomes available to the pest management industry, we see how much it can benefit various businesses.
 Anything that can help our technicians and customers with pest monitoring also helps us.
 But, we want to make sure companies don’t get complacent and use these monitors to replace what pest control technicians do – because they are not designed for it and simply can’t do it.
 Assessing and weighing the pros and cons of this technology will allow you to make more informed decisions about using these monitors.

 Peace of mind is a good thing but not when it creates complacency.
-The false sense of security that comes with these monitors can cause businesses to turn a blind eye to their pest control or try to use a pest monitoring system as a replacement for professional pest control services.
+A false sense of security can comes with these monitors causing businesses to turn a blind eye to their pest control or try to use a pest monitoring system as a replacement for professional pest control services.
 While they can provide simple cost savings by removing cost from wasted time, as described above, they should be thought of as a more efficient way of utilizing investment dollars in pest prevention rather than cost savings.
-In addition, with the current technology, the excessive notifications from false positives (e.g. a sensor getting kicked) can become overwhelming depending on the kind of monitor you have.
-That can be a waste of time for not only the business owner but the technician, taking the tech away from more important pest control work.
-In addition, reaching out to your pest control company every time the monitor goes off can increase fees, reducing the cost savings the systems can bring with them.
+Reaching out to your pest control company every time the monitor goes off can increase fees, reducing the cost savings the systems can bring with them.
 Make sure the monitors you’re having installed at your business can speak directly to the pest control company so you aren’t always on the hook for the notifications.
 New and evolving pest technology is making this more and more possible, so as long as the company you’re using is up to date on their technology knowledge, you should be good!